coder/code-server/README.md

 How to [secure your setup](/doc/security/ssl.md).

 ### Build
-- If you also plan on developing, set the `OUT` environment variable: ` export OUT=/path/to/some/directory`.
-Otherwise it will build in this directory which will cause issues because then `yarn watch` will try to compile the build directory as well.
+- If you also plan on developing, set the `OUT` environment variable:
+  `export OUT=/path/to/some/directory`.
+Otherwise it will build in this directory which will cause issues because `yarn watch` will try to compile the build directory as well.
 - For now `@coder/nbin` is a global dependency.
 - Run `yarn build ${codeServerVersion} ${vscodeVersion} ${target} ${arch}` in